KeyboardKit/KeyboardKit/README.md

-## KeyboardKit App

-If you want to try out KeyboardKit Pro without having to write any code, there is a [KeyboardKit app][app-store] in the App Store.

-## Demo Application
+## Demo App

-This project has a demo app that shows how to display keyboard state, link to system settings, etc.
+The KeyboardKit repository has a demo app that shows how to display keyboard state, link to system settings, etc.

 The demo app has three keyboards: